vaccovecrana/shax/README.md

 ## Getting started

-Pull the following dependency into your project:
+Pull the following dependency into your project (currently only available in JCenter):

 ```io.vacco.shax:shax:1.7.30.1```